-Whether you are young and building bones or old and preserving them, bone health can be maintained if the following steps are incorporated into the lifestyle:
+Whether you are young and building bones or old and preserving them, bone health can be maintained if the following steps are incorporated into your lifestyle:

-Your bones need a variety of nutrients, such as calcium and vitamins C, D and K. Getting enough calcium is essential to keep the bones strong and healthy.
-The best way to ensure that is by including calcium rich food in the diet.
-Some of the foods that we recommend you include are:
+Your bones need a variety of nutrients, such as calcium and vitamin C, vitamin D and vitamin K. Getting enough calcium is essential to keep the bones strong and healthy.
+The best way to ensure that is by including calcium-rich food in your diet.
+Some of the foods that we recommend you to include are:

-- Dairy products such as low-fat yogurt or milk.
+- Dairy products such as low-fat yoghurt or milk.

 - Including nuts & greens to the diet such as almonds, broccoli & kale.

-- Others food include canned salmon with bones, sardines and soy products, such as tofu.
+- Other foods include canned salmon with bones, sardines and soy products, such as tofu.

-That every morning dose of caffeine & the occasional in-betweens are all good to go till the time it is monitored.
+That every morning dose of caffeine & the occasional in-betweens is all good to go till the time it is monitored.
 Once you start consuming more than you should, the bones begin to lose calcium.
 At times like these, make a healthy lifestyle change.
-Try consuming half-decaffeinated coffee or drinks that are naturally caffeine free, such as water or juice.
+Try consuming half-decaffeinated coffee or drinks that are naturally caffeine-free, such as water or juice.

-Alcohol and smoking causes more damage to your body than just liver & lungs.
-Limit alcohol intake to maximum 2 drinks per day.
+Alcohol and smoking cause more damage to your body than just the liver & lungs.
+Limit alcohol intake to a maximum of 2 drinks per day.
 Drug abuse damages physical and mental health in many ways especially the skeletal system.
-If a person does not change their lifestyle, then there can be some permanent damage done to the bones.
+If a person does not change their lifestyle, then there can be some permanent damage to the bones.
 Substance abuse can cause disability by affecting healthy bones and joints from the inside out.

-There are many medications which can have a very bad impact on the bones, especially Corticosteroids which are prescribed to treat arthritis.
+Many medications can have a very bad impact on the bones, especially Corticosteroids which are prescribed to treat arthritis.
 They weaken bones by decreasing the amount of calcium absorbed in the intestines and increasing the amount excreted by the kidneys.
-In such cases, the best way to ensure bone health is by opting for a lower dose of medication over a short time period.
+In such cases, the best way to ensure bone health is by opting for a lower dose of medication over a short period of time.

 If you are worried about a recent fracture or the risk of developing osteoporosis, do consult a doctor to ensure your bone gets all the support it needs.
 Most often the doctor would recommend a basic bone density test.
-A bone density test will help in determining the strength of the bone.
+A bone density test will help determine the strength of your bones.
 By assessing the intensity of the weakness, your physician will determine the medical course of action.